Montana Behavorial Initiative Resources

 Florida Department of Education: Office of Safe and Healthy Schools website has links to information on Emergency Management, Coordinated School Health, Safe and Drug Free Schools, School wide Discipline and Climate, and Best Practices in Safety and Security.

-Helpful Hints for School Emergency Management, Vol. 2, Issue 2, 2007 for more emergency planning tips and information.
+Helpful Hints for School Emergency Management, Vol. 2, Issue 2, 2007 for more emergency planning tips and information from the Texas School Safety Center.

 Safe School's Coalition reduces bias-based bullying and violence in schools and to help schools better meet the needs of sexual minority youth and children by providing information and resources.